 Directions: From the Blue Ridge Parkway, head south down Hwy 215 for 6.5 miles.
 Look for the 2nd sign indicting 'narrow bridge ahead', and turn left on FR140 just after the bridge.
 From Hwy 64, turn north on Hwy 215 at Headwaters Outfitters.
-Drive 10.2 miles up 215 and turn right on FR140 just before the bridge.
+Drive 10.2 miles up 215 (passing the waterfalls at Living Waters) and turn right on FR140 just before the bridge.
 Drive up the gravel road for 3 miles and park in the wider area just after the bridge across Courthouse Creek.
 The Summey Cove Trail is on the left.
 FR140 isn't always in the best of shape.
 You will cross 4 bridges before the trail head.
 The 2nd one at 1.6 miles has been a problem area.
-The road in front of the bridge had washed out, but was partially filled in with rock on my most recent trip.
+The road in front of the bridge had washed out, but was partially filled in with rock on one of my recent trips.
 I made it OK, but a low 2WD car might not.
 Then between 2.3 and 2.6 miles up the road is a steep curvy section that stays eroded.
 The picture below is the bridge I just spoke of.
-You can barely see some water flowing under the bridge due to the drought.
+You can barely see some water flowing under the bridge due to the drought when I took this shot.
 I've seen it when the water was flowing over the bridge, which is why the bridge is designed that way.

 The hike to the 45 ft falls is easy and follows the creek.
 After 5-7 minutes, you'll be above the top of the falls.
 You'll notice a steep trail down to the creek, but there's nothing to see and only Death awaits you down there.
 Keep going until you see glimpses of the falls down through the trees.
 You'll soon notice another steep trail going straight down with maybe some debris to block it.
 Don't take it either, but keep going a short distance farther to a wider area in the trail and an obvious blue blaze on a tree.
 The trail cuts back down to the left towards the waterfall.
 Be careful here as there are some slippery areas from seepage.
 The trail ends at a set of steep wooden steps that take you down to creek level.